 The key thing to bear in mind where felling trees is concerned is that most of us aren’t born with the ability to operate a chainsaw.
 Using this powerful and extremely dangerous piece of machinery is a skill that is acquired and honed with great care and responsibility.
 If you’re willing to put in the hours to learn to use one, you’ll relish the opportunity to chop down some wood, but if not, then it’s well worth hiring a professional for the job.

 Laying carpeting isn’t rocket science, is it?
 Surely you simply unroll it, measure it up, cut out the shape and stick it… oh no… you cut it wrong, and yes, that join is obvious!
 Once you have made the mistake of cutting your carpet incorrectly, you can’t cover up the error.
 So if you’re a perfectionist, prepare to have to traipse back to the store and buy a whole new carpet.
 While laying your own carpet might seem like a cheap option, it’s clear why many people end up finding a botched DIY more expensive than hiring a professional the first time around.
+See my other tips for choosing a new carpet.

 While from the outside, building work might look like a grown up version of LEGO, structural home improvement is a notoriously difficult undertaking.
 Even though most people agree in principle that building projects should be completed by an actual builder, it only takes a thrifty loft conversion project to lure those DIY builders out of the woodwork.
 It might be thrilling to think that you could improve your property using your own bare hands.
 But a badly executed piece of work can undermine the value of your home.
 Avoid learning the hard way.
 Whether you’re dreaming of erecting granny flats or a garden walls, don’t make the mistake of assuming you can handle the job yourself.